I Corps (South Vietnam): 1965

-On 10 April the 2nd Battalion, 3rd Marines was deployed to Phu Bai Airfield, south of Huế to provide security for the airfield and the US Army's 8th Radio Research Unit.
+On 10 April, the 2nd Battalion, 3rd Marines was deployed to Phu Bai Airfield, south of Huế to provide security for the airfield and the US Army's 8th Radio Research Unit.

-On 11 April the mission of the US Marines at Danang was changed from defensive operations around the air base to offensive operations within I Corps.
+On 11 April, the mission of the US Marines at Danang was changed from defensive operations around the air base to offensive operations within I Corps.

 In April, Westmoreland convinced the JGS to order the commanders of I, II, and IV Corps to develop Hop Tac-style pacification programs for their areas.
 After receiving joint MACV-JGS briefings about the program, the commanders presented their plans on 3 May.
 I Corps was to create a Hop Tac program centered on Da Nang.

-On 18 April the 2nd Division attacked the headquarters of the VC 1st Regiment in the Viet An area of Quang Tin province.
+On 18 April, the 2nd Division attacked the headquarters of the VC 1st Regiment in the Viet An area of Quang Tin province.
 The attack turned into a rout with the allies losing 26 dead, 28 missing, and eight crew-served and 25 individual weapons lost for 53 VC killed.

-On 24 April the VC attacked a USMC reconnaissance platoon on a hilltop 2km south of Phu Bai, resulting in two Marines and two VC killed.
+On 24 April, the VC attacked a USMC reconnaissance platoon on a hilltop 2 km south of Phu Bai, resulting in two Marines and two VC killed.

-On 6 May units from the 2nd Division and the 3rd Battalion, 9th Marines secured the Chu Lai area southeast of Danang.
+On 6 May, units from the 2nd Division and the 3rd Battalion, 9th Marines secured the Chu Lai area southeast of Danang.
 On 7 May, the 3rd Marine Expeditionary Brigade (3rd MEB), landed at Chu Lai to establish a jet-capable airfield and base area.

-On 7 May the USMC units in the Corps were redesignated as the III Marine Amphibious Force (III MAF), headquartered at Da Nang.
+On 7 May, the USMC units in the Corps were redesignated as the III Marine Amphibious Force (III MAF), headquartered at Da Nang.

-In mid-1965 the VC planned make the northern half of South Vietnam—and particularly the area of southern I Corps and northern II Corps—the focal point for their new offensive.
+In mid-1965, the VC planned to make the northern half of South Vietnam—and particularly the area of southern I Corps and northern II Corps—the focal point for their new offensive.
 Military Region 5 planned a series of operations in I Corps designed to destroy ARVN battalions and to liberate additional populated areas.
 All provinces would see action, but the VC's focal point was northern Quang Ngai.

-On 28 May the VC attacked Ba Gia inflicting a defeat on the ARVN in a three day battle.
+On 28 May, the VC attacked Ba Gia inflicting a defeat on the ARVN in a three-day battle.

-During June, MR 5 followed up its battlefield victories of late May with myriad small actions that challenged the government’s control throughout I Corps.
+During June, MR 5 followed up its battlefield victories of late May with myriad small actions that challenged the government's control throughout I Corps.
 The US Mission reported that I Corps had lost control of 215,000 people and 240 of the region's 1,599 hamlets.
 By the end of June 1965, the USOM adviser in Quang Tin reported that only 13 of 426 hamlets now met the six-point criteria for pacification.
 I Corps' revised pacification plan, which was to have gone into effect on 1 May, remained moribund.
 Not surprisingly, Quang Ngai seemed to be suffering the most.
 The USOM representative wrote that the situation in Quang Ngai was "critical and deteriorating," and that the South Vietnamese were preparing “for the last ditch stand they feel is in the offing.”
 Unless reinforcements and supplies arrived, "the bitter end may not be far off."